-I’ve been homeschooling forever.
-Four kids later, I’d like to address some of the misrepresentations, misunderstandings and general misleading balderdash you may hear about the project.
+After homeschooling four kids, forever, I’d like to address some of the misrepresentations, misunderstandings and general misleading balderdash you may hear about the project.

 Education is a hot-button issue.
-I’ve seen a lot of vehemence and righteousness around the subject — everyone has an opinion and everyone’s opinion is right, it seems.
-(Maybe I should stop reading the comments after education articles.)
+There is a lot of vehemence and righteousness around the subject — everyone has an opinion and everyone’s opinion is right.
+(Maybe I should stop reading comments.)

 So I homeschooled.